netdata/netdata/exporting/aws_kinesis/README.md

 ## Configuration

-To enable data sending to the kinesis service run `./edit-config exporting.conf` in the Netdata configuration directory and set the following options:
+To enable data sending to the Kinesis service, run `./edit-config exporting.conf` in the Netdata configuration directory and set the following options:

 ```conf